Attempted assassination of Gerald Ford in Sacramento: Weapon

-On the day Fromme decided to murder Ford during his September trip to Sacramento, Fromme already had a Colt .45 caliber semi-automatic pistol in her apartment.
-The M1911 pistol, produced 64 years earlier in 1911 by Colt Firearms, was manufactured the same year that Colt's M1911 pistol became the standard-issue side arm for the United States armed forces.
-After its manufacture in 1911, Fromme's pistol was sent to Rock Island Arsenal in Illinois and has a serial number of 94854.
-The pistol was used in the U.S. Army and later sold as government surplus in 1913.
-At the time of the assassination attempt, the Colt .45 was not considered a common crime gun because "it's rather large, and not easily concealed."
+The M1911 pistol was produced by Colt Firearms 64 years earlier in 1911, the same year that this model became the standard-issue side arm for the United States armed forces.
+The pistol was sent to Rock Island Arsenal in Illinois and has a serial number of 94854.
+It was used in the U.S. Army and later sold as government surplus in 1913.
+At the time of the assassination attempt, the M1911 was not considered a common crime gun because "it's rather large, and not easily concealed."

 Harold E. "Zeke"/"Manny" Boro, born 1909, was a retired federal government engineering draftsman who, at ages 65 to 66, hung around the Manson family and supplied them with money as a "sugar daddy".
-Boro met Fromme in the spring of 1974 while in a Sacramento park.
+Boro met Fromme in early 1974 while in a Sacramento park.
 Fromme would visit Boro at his apartment in Sacramento.
 In return for her friendship, Boro loaned his Cadillac to Fromme and later bought a red 1973 Volkswagen for her after she wrecked his Cadillac.
 On July 12, 1975, Boro moved from Sacramento to Jackson, California, at the end of Laughton Lane.
 While at his apartment in Jackson, Fromme asked Boro for a gun.
 Fromme told Boro that she needed one in her apartment house where she lived, with two roommates, for protection from Manson's enemies.
 Boro had the pistol along with a half a box of ammunition, containing 25 rounds, and showed Fromme how to pull the hammer back and fire the pistol.
 Boro also had a pistol catalog in his apartment and allowed Fromme to look through it to select a different pistol for Boro to buy for Fromme.
-After that, Fromme walked out with the Colt .45, ammunition, and magazine, despite Boro's protest that she not take the pistol and other items.
+After that, Fromme walked out with the M1911, ammunition, and magazine, despite Boro's protest that she not take the pistol and other items.